s-akhmedoff/golrn/README.md

 └── src/
     ├── exercises/
     │   ├── ...
+    │   ├── ..._test
     │   └── ...
+    ├── internship/
+    │   ├── ...
+    │   ├── ..._test
+    │   └── ...
     ├── learn/
     │   ├── ...
+    │   ├── ..._test
     │   └── ...
+    │
     └── main.go
 ```

 ## Bugs and feature requests

 Have a bug or a feature request?
-Please first read the [issue guidelines](https://reponame/blob/master/CONTRIBUTING.md) and search for existing and closed issues.
-If your problem or idea is not addressed yet, [please open a new issue](https://reponame/issues/new).
+If your problem or idea is not addressed yet, [please open a new issue](https://github.com/s-akhmedoff/golrn/issues/new).

-## Contributing

-Please read through our [contributing guidelines](https://reponame/blob/master/CONTRIBUTING.md).
-Included are directions for opening issues, coding standards, and notes on development.

-Moreover, all HTML and CSS should conform to the [Code Guide](https://github.com/mdo/code-guide), maintained by [Main author](https://github.com/usernamemainauthor).

-Editor preferences are available in the [editor config](https://reponame/blob/master/.editorconfig) for easy use in common text editors.
-Read more and download plugins at <https://editorconfig.org/>.

 ## Creators